Atherogenic & Residual Risk Pathway

 Practice Pearl: Avoiding Unnecessary Expense

 Do not repeatedly test Lipoprotein(a).
 Lp(a) levels are overwhelmingly genetically determined and remain stable throughout a patient's life.
 Standard statins do not lower it.
-It should be measured once in a lifetime to establish baseline genetic risk; sequential testing is a financial trap without clinical utility.
+It should be measured once in a lifetime to establish baseline genetic risk; sequential testing is a financial burden without clinical utility.

-The "ALIGN" Mnemonic for Residual Risk
+1. The "ALIGN" Mnemonic for Residual Risk

 When standard lipid panels fail to explain clinical presentation, think ALIGN: ApoB/ApoA1 ratio, Lp(a), Inflammation (hsCRP), Genetics (Family Hx), Nutrition (Homocysteine/B12).

-The ApoB/ApoA1 Ratio (The INTERHEART Anchor)
+2. The ApoB/ApoA1 Ratio (The INTERHEART Anchor)

-Relying solely on LDL-C can be highly misleading, particularly in South Asian patients who often possess small, dense LDL particles.
+Relying solely on LDL-C can be highly misleading, particularly in South Asian patients who often have small, dense LDL particles.
 ApoB provides a direct measure of the total number of atherogenic particles, while ApoA1 reflects protective HDL capacity.
 A ratio > 0.9 in men (or > 0.8 in women) signifies a highly atherogenic phenotype requiring aggressive intervention.

-Lipoprotein(a): The Genetic Intercept
+3. Lipoprotein(a): The Genetic Intercept

 Lp(a) is highly atherogenic and pro-thrombotic.
 Values > 50 mg/dL indicate profound, independent risk.
 When elevated, respond by driving the patient's ApoB/LDL-C down to exceedingly low targets (per Lipid Association of India guidelines) to mitigate aggregate risk.

-Homocysteine & Endothelial Dysfunction
+4. Homocysteine & Endothelial Dysfunction

 Elevated homocysteine is frequently driven by B12 and folate deficiencies secondary to strict vegetarian diets in the Indian subcontinent.
 Recognising elevated homocysteine allows correction of the underlying nutritional deficit to address a parallel vector of vascular damage.